 Avoid giving them bananas every day as it could harm their health.
 Bananas should only make up 10% of their entire diet.
 The rest should come from quality commercial feeds.
 These feeds are formulated with the right amount of nutrition to meet the chicken’s dietary requirements.

 Therefore, feed bananas to your chickens, once or twice weekly.

 It is no doubt that feeding banana to your chickens brings them numerous health benefits.
 Here are the main health benefits that they can gain from bananas.

 Since bananas are rich in potassium, it helps to promote heart health and normal blood pressure.
 According to the researchers, daily consumption of 1.3 to 1.4g of potassium lower heart health problems.

 Healthy Bowel Movement

 The animals cannot express if they face any pain due to unhealthy bowel movements.
 You always have to examine their health properly.
 Feeding bananas is one of the best ways that you can make sure your chickens have a healthy bowel movement.
 Since banana contains prebiotic nutrients, it improves the health of the digestive system.
 Also, bananas beat issues such as constipation, stomach ulcers, and heartburn.

 The manganese in bananas helps the body make collagen.
-The collagen protects the body from getting damaged.
+Collagen protects the body from getting damaged.
 Therefore, bananas improve the skin condition of your chickens.

-However, as banana is rich in sugar, make sure you always provide the small quantity to chickens.
+However, as banana is rich in sugar, make sure you always provide a small quantity to chickens.

 Prevent Body Cell Damage